We've been in this industry for a long time, so we created a list of terminology to help you distinguish all the different parts.

-A term used to indicate the direction of swing or movement, and/or locking security side of a door.
+A term used to indicate the direction of swing or movement, and/or locking security side of

 Two plates joined together by a pin and attached to a door and its frame whereby a door is supported and is enabled to swing or move.

-Hat leaf of a pair of doors that does not contain a lock, but is bolted when closed, and to which the strike is fastened to receive the latch or bolt of the active door.
+Hat leaf of a pair of doors that do not contain a lock, but is bolted when closed, and to which the strike is fastened to receive the latch or bolt of the active door.

 A protective plate applied on the lower rail of the door to prevent the door from being marred.

 The enlarged part of a hinge into which the pin is inserted.